marconneves/terraform-provider-coolify/docs/resources/destination.md

 ---
-page_title: "destinations Resource - terraform-provider-coolify"
+page_title: "destination Resource - terraform-provider-coolify"
 subcategory: ""
 description: |-
   Destinations define where to deploy your application, database, or service.